 The salary criterion is assessed solely on the salary received in cash, i.e. the fixed contractual gross salary in cash, excluding the vacation allowance to be paid by the employer.
 Non-cash salary payments and uncertain salary components such as overtime, tips, and benefit payments are excluded.
 However, expense allowances may be included provided they are paid monthly into a bank account held by the highly skilled migrant.

-As we reported previously, until March 1, 2015, the employer could include fixed allowances such as 13th month payment or fixed year-end bonus in the gross salary, even if these were paid annually.
-This is no longer permitted and these fixed allowances can now only be included in the gross salary if they are paid to the highly skilled migrant in monthly arrears.
+A fixed allowance such as 13th month payment or fixed year-end bonus can only be included in the gross salary if they are paid to the highly skilled migrant in monthly arrears.

 The salary must also be paid at least monthly into a bank account held by the employee.
 The pay slips must be made available for inspection upon first request.

-In addition to the highly skilled migrants program, the salary criterion also applies to the following types of applications for a work permit:
+In addition, the salary criterion also applies to the following types of applications for a work permit:

 - Short stay by highly skilled migrants